quidphp/site/README.md

     - [tabsScroll.js](js/component/tabsScroll.js) - Component that adds scrolling support to tabsSlider
     - [tabsSlider.js](js/component/tabsSlider.js) - Component that adds timeout and iframe support to the tabsNav component
     - [toggler.js](js/component/toggler.js) - Component to toggle attributes on many elements using a trigger
-    - [video.js](js/component/video.js) - Component for a video node, currently using jwplayer
     - [windowSmall.js](js/component/windowSmall.js) - Component to open a small window from an anchor link
     - [wrapConsecutive.js](js/component/wrapConsecutive.js) - Component to wrap consecutive nodes of the same type in another node